-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS in millions, except share and per share data
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

 (1) Summary of Significant Accounting Policies

 Nature of Operations

 ManpowerGroup Inc. is a world leader in the innovative workforce solutions and services industry.
 Our global network of nearly 2,600 offices in 80 countries and territories allows us to meet the needs of our global, multinational and local clients across all major industry segments.
 Our largest operations, based on revenues, are located in France, the United States, Italy and the United Kingdom.
 We specialize in permanent, temporary and contract recruitment and assessment; training and development; outsourcing; career management and workforce consulting services.
 We provide services to a wide variety of clients, none of which individually comprise a significant portion of revenues for us as a whole.